Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 #### Communicating

 You can communicate however you are able–through bried uttarances and gestures–as you take your turn.
-Doing so uses neither your :rsc-action: nor your move.
+Doing so uses neither your :rsc-action: **Action** nor your move.

 Extended communications, such as detailes explanation of something or an attempt to persuade a foe, requies an action.
-The **Influence** action is the main way you try to influence a monster.
+The :rsc-action: **Influence** action is the main way you try to influence a monster.

 #### Interacting with Things

 You can interact with one object or feature of the environment for free during either your move as you stride toward a foe.

-If you want to interact with a second object, you need to take the **Utilise** action.
+If you want to interact with a second object, you need to take the :rsc-action: **Utilise** action.
 Some magic items and other special object always requires an action to use, as stted in their descriptions.

 #### Doing Nothing

-You can forgo moving, takking an action, or doing anything at all on your turn.
-If you can't decide what to do, consider taking the defensive **Dodge** action or the **Ready** action to delay acting.
+You can forgo moving, taking an action, or doing anything at all on your turn.
+If you can't decide what to do, consider taking the defensive :rsc-action: **Dodge** action or the :rsc-action: **Ready** action to delay acting.

 ### Ending Combat